odrotbohm/spring-restbucks/readme.md

 ### ALPS

-The repository currently contains an `alps` branch that is based on a feature branch of Spring Data REST to automatically expose resources that server [ALPS](http://alps.io) metadata for teh resources exposed.
+The repository currently contains an `alps` branch that is based on a feature branch of Spring Data REST to automatically expose resources that server [ALPS](http://alps.io) metadata for the resources exposed.

 ```
 git checkout alps